Before you have your healthcare in Northern Ireland:

 Check that you have followed the correct process to access healthcare under the Northern Ireland Planned Healthcare Scheme (NIPHS).
 If you do not follow the correct process, you may have to pay the full costs of your healthcare.

-Prior authorisation is an optional process to confirm that you:
+Prior notification is an optional process to confirm that you:

 - have followed the correct process to access healthcare under the NIPHS